Why Your CTR Model Is Betraying You

 AccuRanker’s Solution to Inaccurate CTRs

-Contrary to a static model, our model estimates how much traffic a keyword will realistically generate based on the current SERP landscape, not outdated averages.
+Instead of relying on fixed averages, our model estimates how much traffic a keyword will realistically generate based on the current SERP.
 But why is the SERP layout so crucial to consider in the CTR metric?
-Because it changes all the time, which impacts the CTR.
+Because it changes all the time, which impacts what users see and click.

-To understand what truly affects CTR in organic search and to what extent, we analyzed how 120+ factors influenced CTR across 1.3 billion SERPs.
-Here are some key findings:
+To understand what truly affects CTR in organic search, we analyzed how 120+ factors influenced CTR across 1.3 billion SERPs.
+Here are three key findings:

 • Pages with AI Overviews get around 50% less traffic on mobile than those without.